letsencrypt/acme-spec/draft-barnes-acme.md

 1. Verify the validation JWS using the account key for which the challenge was issued.
 2. Decode the payload of the JWS as UTF-8 encoded JSON.
-3. Verfiy that there are exactly two fields in the decoded object, and that:
+3. Verify that there are exactly two fields in the decoded object, and that:
   * The "type" field is set to "dvsni"
   * The "token" field matches the "token" value in the challenge
 4. Open a TLS connection to the domain name being validated on port 443,